provlab-bioinfo/nf-taxflow/README.md

 **nf-taxflow** is a bioinformatics pipeline designed for accurate taxonomic classification of pathogenic microorganisms from high-throughput sequencing reads or assembled contigs.
 Built with Nextflow,it enables portable and scalable execution across a range of computing environments.
 The use of Docker and Singularity containers ensures easy installation and highly reproducible results.

 ## Pipeline Summary
 The pipeline takes a samplesheet and corresponding quality controlled FASTQ/FASTA files as input.
-It classified sequence reads with kraken2/bracken, sylph/sylphtax, and singleM with "--datatype reads" option enabled.
-It can also classify assembled contigs with "gtdbtk ani_rep" with "--datatype genomes" enabled.
+It classified sequence reads with kraken2/bracken, sylph/sylphtax, and singleM.
+It can also classify assembled contigs with "gtdbtk ani_rep"

 ## Pipeline required reference sequences and databases
 1. [Kraken 2 / Bracken Database](https://benlangmead.github.io/aws-indexes/k2)